Flying With Kids Information Air New Zealand

 Skycouch infant harness and belt

-To secure your infant in their own seat, they wear a harness which is then fastened by a belt to the window seat.
+To secure your infant in their own seat, they can wear a harness which is then fastened by a belt to the window seat.
 You can adjust the belt for a snug fit to keep you child safe.

 Secure baby on an adult’s lap by looping the adult’s seat belt through the back of the Infant Harness.